-Audio & Wearables: Our Audio & Wearables category comprises PC speakers, PC headsets, in-ear headphones and premium wireless audio wearables designed to enhance the audio experience and studio-quality microphones for professionals and consumers.
+Audio & Wearables: Our Audio & Wearables category comprises PC speakers, PC headsets, Blue Microphones, in-ear headphones and premium wireless audio wearables designed to enhance the audio experience and studio-quality microphones for professionals and consumers.
 We offer both the Jaybird wireless audio wearables for sports and active lifestyles and our custom in-ear headphones, made by Ultimate Ears.
-Jaybird is a digitally native brand that pioneered the wireless in-ear headphone space and continues to be a leading brand in headphones made for athletes.
-Designed for sport & IPX 7 rated, Jaybird's Tarah Pro, Tarah, X4 and Run XT offer great sound with the durability that athletes demand.
+Jaybird is a digitally native brand that pioneered the wireless in-ear headphone category and continues to be a leading brand in headphones made for athletes.
+Designed for sport & IPX 7 rated, Jaybird's Flashship Vista wireless earbuds offer great sound with the durability that athletes demand.
 All Jaybird products are accompanied by software supported on both Android and iOS that offers a rich personalized listening experience.

-Our Blue Microphones product line has a 20-year legacy of innovative, design and performance across both professional and consumer markets.
-Blue Microphones offers a range of audio tools for recording or broadcasting application, from YouTube and podcast production to music and gaming.
-Examples of products in Blue Microphones products lineup include:
+Our Blue Microphones product line has a 25-year legacy of innovative design and premium performance across both professional and consumer markets.
+Blue Microphones offers a range of audio tools for recording or broadcasting applications, from YouTube and podcast production to music and gaming.
+Examples of products in the Blue Microphones lineup include:

-Yeti: A premium USB microphone for game streaming, podcasting, YouTube, Skype/VoIP and music.
-With its proprietary 3-capsule array, it delivers astounding details and presence and includes four recording patterns (cardioid, omni, bi-directional and stereo) for versatility.
+- Yeti: A premium USB microphone for game streaming, podcasting, YouTube, Skype/VoIP and music.
+With its proprietary 3-capsule array, it delivers astounding details and presence and includes four recording patterns (cardioid, omni, bi-directional and stereo) for versatility. - Yeti Nano: A premium USB microphone with broadcast sound quality in a more compact format.
+Dual capsule design enables cardioid and omni patterns. - Yeti X: The next generation of Yeti, featuring a new proprietary 4-capsule array, fully digital architecture that is compatible with Blue Sherpa control software and Logi-G G-Hub gaming software, and Blue VO!CE, a new software application that allows the user to control and manipulate the sound of their voice through the microphone.